AlexanderEllis/blog/content/posts/morse-code.md

 draft: false
 ---

 This is a pair of games for playing with Morse Code.
-Game options are available towards the bottom of the page.
+Since the games play the signals as sound, I recommend headphones (wired if possible for the latency) and a low volume.
+Game options are available towards the bottom.

 <link rel="stylesheet" href="styles.css">
 <noscript>